aliyun/aicb/training/tutorial.md

 ### Quick start for single-node execution
 The script for running AICB on a physical machine is：[/scripts/megatron_workload_with_aiob.sh](../scripts/megatron_workload_with_aiob.sh)

-We provide four pre-existing models (7/13/22/175)B to quickly launch and run on a physical machine, which can be specified using the parameter `--model_size`.
+We provide four pre-existing models (7/13/22/175/)B and moe to quickly launch and run on a physical machine, which can be specified using the parameter `--model_size`.
 Additionally, the Megatron parallel framework supports enabling the aiob_enable option to obtain the computation time for each operation of the actual model.
 Without using aiob, only fixed waiting times can be filled.
 Alternatively, when AIOB is enabled, you can specify `--comp_filepath` to fill in the corresponding computation time.
 Below is an example of generating a Workload with a model size of 13B, tp 8, pp 1, a total GPU count of 8, gbs 2, mbs 1, sequence length of 4096, with flash_attn and swiglu enabled, and using AIOB to obtain the computation time for each operation of the actual model.
 ``` bash
 export MASTER_ADDR=127.0.0.1